zc277584121/milvus-docs/site/en/userGuide/search-query-get/single-vector-search.md

     You can include filtering conditions in a search request so that Zilliz Cloud conducts metadata filtering before conducting ANN searches, reducing the search scope from the whole collection to only the entities matching the specified filtering conditions.​

-    For more about metadata filtering and filtering conditions, refer to [​Filtered Search](https://zilliverse.feishu.cn/wiki/CpBbwcJ87irHp0k9oCSc2RNIn3d) and [​Metadata Filtering](https://zilliverse.feishu.cn/wiki/Y3JIwe49Rin8ZiksgoJc11wQnow).​
+    For more about metadata filtering and filtering conditions, refer to [​Filtered Search](filtered-search.md) and [​Metadata Filtering](metadata-filtering.md).​

 - Range Search​

     You can improve search result relevancy by restricting the distance or score of the returned entities within a specific range.
 In Zilliz Cloud, a range search involves drawing two concentric circles with the vector embedding most similar to the query vector as the center.
 The search request specifies the radius of both circles, and Zilliz Cloud returns all vector embeddings that fall within the outer circle but not the inner circle.​

-    For more about range search, refer to [​Range Search](https://zilliverse.feishu.cn/wiki/GnvtwMeQWi8iRCk7dGccCBQZnOh).​
+    For more about range search, refer to [​Range Search](range-search.md).​

 - Grouping Search​

     If the returned entities hold the same value in a specific field, the search results may not represent the distribution of all vector embeddings in the vector space.
 To diversify the search results, consider using the grouping search.​

-    For more about grouping search, refer to [​Grouping Search](https://zilliverse.feishu.cn/wiki/JWZGw89MBiUDBNkhtGfcyyUcnsd),​
+    For more about grouping search, refer to [​Grouping Search](grouping-search.md),​

 - Hybrid Search​

     A collection can include up to four vector fields to save the vector embeddings generated using different embedding models.
 By doing so, you can use a hybrid search to rerank the search results from these vector fields, improving the recall rate.​

-    For more about hybrid search, refer to [​Hybrid Search](https://zilliverse.feishu.cn/wiki/WTsmwWdgOiKnwpkdZdScp093njh).​
+    For more about hybrid search, refer to [​Hybrid Search](multi-vector-search.md).​

 - Search Iterator​

     A single ANN search returns a maximum of 16,384 entities.
 Consider using search iterators if you need more entities to return in a single search.​

-    For details on search iterators, refer to [​Search Iterator](https://zilliverse.feishu.cn/wiki/QVTnwVz2aifvSAkgomAc9KWRnHb).​
+    For details on search iterators, refer to [​Search Iterator](with-iterators.md).​

 - Full-Text Search​

     Full text search is a feature that retrieves documents containing specific terms or phrases in text datasets, then ranking the results based on relevance.
 This feature overcomes semantic search limitations, which might overlook precise terms, ensuring you receive the most accurate and contextually relevant results.
 Additionally, it simplifies vector searches by accepting raw text input, automatically converting your text data into sparse embeddings without the need to manually generate vector embeddings.​

-    For details on full-text search, refer to [​Full Text Search](https://zilliverse.feishu.cn/wiki/RQTRwhOVPiwnwokqr4scAtyfnBf).​
+    For details on full-text search, refer to [​Full Text Search](full-text-search.md).​

 - Keyword Match​

     Keyword match in Milvus enables precise document retrieval based on specific terms.
 This feature is primarily used for filtered search to satisfy specific conditions and can incorporate scalar filtering to refine query results, allowing similarity searches within vectors that meet scalar criteria.​

-    For details on keyword match, refer to [​Keyword Match](https://zilliverse.feishu.cn/wiki/RQQKwqhZUiubFzkHo4WcR62Gnvh).​
+    For details on keyword match, refer to [​Keyword Match](keyword-match.md).​

 - Use Partition Key​

     Involving multiple scalar fields in metadata filtering and using a rather complicated filtering condition may affect search efficiency.
 Once you set a scalar field as the partition key and use a filtering condition involving the partition key in the search request, it can help restrict the search scope within the partitions corresponding to the specified partition key values. ​

-    For details on the partition key, refer to [​Use Partition Key](https://zilliverse.feishu.cn/wiki/QWqiwrgJViA5AJkv64VcgQX2nKd).​
+    For details on the partition key, refer to [​Use Partition Key](use-partition-key.md).​

 - Use mmap​

+    In Milvus, memory-mapped files allow for direct mapping of file contents into memory.
+This feature enhances memory efficiency, particularly in situations where available memory is scarce but complete data loading is infeasible.
+This optimization mechanism can increase data capacity while ensuring performance up to a certain limit; however, when the amount of data exceeds memory by too much, search and query performance may suffer serious degradation, so please choose to turn this feature on or off as appropriate.

-    For details on mmap-settings, refer to [​Use mmap](https://zilliverse.feishu.cn/wiki/AxWmwp8TFiR8tMkUWcZcEJlrnab).​
+    For details on mmap-settings, refer to [​Use mmap](mmap.md).​

 - Clustering Compaction​

+    Clustering compaction is designed to improve search performance and reduce costs in large collections.
+This guide will help you understand clustering compaction and how this feature can improve search performance.

-    For details on clustering compactions, refer to [​Clustering Compaction](https://zilliverse.feishu.cn/wiki/Vc5TwGAoziR4GRkhUmwc1SqCnCg).​
+    For details on clustering compactions, refer to [​Clustering Compaction](clustering-compaction.md).​